Canon 2000D vs Sony RX10

 Feature comparison: Canon 2000D vs Sony RX10

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX10 has an electronic viewfinder (1440k dots), while the 2000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX10 offers a wider field of view (100%) than the one in the 2000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the RX10 has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 2000D and Sony RX10 along with similar information for a selection of comparators.

 One feature that is present on the RX10, but is missing on the 2000D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.